 - 1. Keep member's AHCCCS eligibility up to date.
-Keep all AHCCCS eligibility appointments and tell the eligibility worker when anything that could affect a member's eligibility changes in the household. - 2.
+Keep all AHCCCS eligibility appointments, and tell the eligibility worker when anything that could affect member's eligibility changes in the household. - 2.
 Keep member's ID card safe.
 Do not throw it away.
-Members may not loan, sell or give the ID card to another person.
-Letting someone else use their member ID card is fraud.
-If a member loans or gives the card to someone else, a member could lose the AHCCCS eligibility.
+Member may not loan, sell or give the ID card to another person.
+Letting someone else use member's ID card is fraud.
+If member loans or gives the card to someone else, member could lose the AHCCCS eligibility.
 Member could also have legal action taken against him or her.